Dr Jack Cunningham

 Reader in Ecclesiastical History

 Jack Cunningham teaches on the undergraduate Theology programme at Bishop Grosseteste University.
-Jack is a Church Historian with a current interest in early modern and late medieval ecclesiastical history with a particular interest in the 13th Century scientist, philosopher and theologian Robert Grosseteste.
+Jack is a Church Historian with a current interest in ecclesiastical history in the High Middle Ages, with a particular interest in the 13th Century scientist, philosopher and theologian Robert Grosseteste.
 In 2007 he was elected Fellow of the Royal Historical Society in recognition of his work in Church history.
 Jack joined Bishop Grosseteste from the University of Ulster where he was the Mac an tSaoir PH.
 D. Scholar.

 Jack is coordinator of the Theology programme.
 His teaching interests include the histories of Western philosophy and Christianity.
 Jack is also postgraduate tutor for doctoral students.